Roche/gitlab-configuration-as-code/docs/client.md

 # Client Configuration

-You can configure GitLab client using multiple methods and configuration settings will be searched in the following
-order:
+GCasC uses a very particular configuration source order that is designed to allow sensible overriding of values.
+Properties are considered in the following order:

-* configuration file
+1. configuration file
-* environment variables (due to limitations in `python-gitlab` if using configuration file only `GITLAB_CLIENT_TOKEN` environment variable will be used)
+2. environment variables (due to limitations in `python-gitlab` if using configuration file only `GITLAB_CLIENT_TOKEN` environment variable will be used)

 **Important!** GitLab does not allow authentication using API with username and password.
 The preferred approach is to use personal access tokens.
 For more about it see [getting personal access token](#getting-personal-access-token).